John Getreu: First murder

 On the evening of June 8, 1963, just before graduation, 18-year-old Getreu attended a school disco, where he met 15-year-old Margaret L. Williams, the daughter of an Army chaplain.
 After the dance ended, Getreu took her to the campus' baseball field, where he assaulted, raped and beat her.
 Williams suffered a severe head injury, and later died from complications.

 As the pair had been seen by multiple witnesses, Getreu became the prime suspect and was almost immediately arrested.
 While he initially denied meeting her at all, Getreu later admitted under questioning that he had had sexual intercourse with Williams, but still denied killing her.
-In June 1964, Getreu was found guilty on all counts and sentenced to 10 years imprisonment, the maximum sentence available under West German law at the time.
-After his sentencing, Getreu expressed apparent remorse about his crime and apologized to the victim's family members.
+In June 1964, Getreu was found guilty on all counts and sentenced to 10 years' imprisonment, the maximum sentence available under West German law at the time.
+After his sentencing, Getreu expressed apparent remorse for his crime and apologized to the victim's family members.

 Release and return to the United States

 After serving more than six years in prison, Getreu was paroled and released.
 He left West Germany and returned to the United States, settling in Reno, Nevada.
 He married a woman named Susan, and shortly after the wedding, the couple moved to Palo Alto, California, where they lived from 1971 to 1975.

 During this period, having no education, Getreu was forced to make a living as a low-skilled laborer in jobs varying from a security guard, carpenter and laboratory technician at Mills Hospital.
 In the mid-1970s, Getreu joined the Boy Scouts of America and got a job as a counselor, organizing camps and camping trips in his spare time.

 In 1975, he was charged with sexually abusing a 17-year-old female Explorer Scout and later convicted.
 Some charges were dropped after a mutual agreement was reached between Getreu and the victim.
 As a result, he received a minor prison sentence and an administrative fine.
 Susan divorced him following his conviction.
-In 1978, Getreu remarried, this time a woman named Lynda.
+In 1978, Getreu remarried, this time to a woman named Lynda.

 After the second marriage, he returned to Newark, Ohio, had two children, and became involved in business activities.
 Getreu showed no signs of mental illness or suspicious behavior, and was generally well-regarded by those around him.
 In the late 1980s, Getreu left Ohio and moved back to California, this time settling in Alameda County.

 In 2003, his second wife died from cancer.
 In 2008, he married for a third time.
 He soon joined the Fremont Elks Lodge, a patriotic fraternal order, where he held the position of Exalted Ruler.
 In this position, he was responsible for supervising duties of the members.